manuelito96/cloud-doc/README.md

 1) Data center provided by network

-2) You only pay  just what you use
+2) You  pay  just what you use

 3) Bottleneck: many computers to satisfy the need of data